sumukhvaidya/sumukhvaidya.github.io/_teaching/2021-spring-teaching-4.md

 location: "West Lafayette, Indiana, USA"
 ---

-I taught the recitation section of the undergraduate introductory course in Modern Mechanics (PHYS 172) for the spring semester.
+As a Teaching Assistant, I taught the recitation section of the undergraduate introductory course in Modern Mechanics (PHYS 172) for the spring semester 2021.
 Textbook used: Chabay and Sherwood, Matter & Interactions.
-I was working with <a href="https://www.physics.purdue.edu/people/faculty/rebellos.php">Prof Sanjay Rebello </a>.
+I was working with <a href="https://www.physics.purdue.edu/people/faculty/rebellos.php">Prof Sanjay Rebello </a> as the Course Instructor.

 I taught students to solve mechanics problems by drawing free-body diagrams and analyzing the resultant forces and accelerations.
 I also checked and graded their submissions.